practical-neuroimaging/practical-neuroimaging.github.com/schedule_2015.rst

 * Relevant concepts in mathematics / statistics / engineering;
 * FMRI analysis steps.

-We aim to teach awesome efficiency of work, so that you can in due course forget about your tools and think about the ideas.
+We aim to teach you to work efficiently, so that you can in due course forget about your tools and think about the ideas.
 We aim to make things simple, rather than easy, so that you can reach a stage where things are both simple and easy.

 Practical workflow
 ==================